A topic from the subject of Decomposition in Chemistry.

 Conclusion:

-The experiment has demonstrated how to balance a chemical equation for a decomposition reaction by observing the reactants and products.
-This principle is essential for understanding stoichiometry and for predicting the products and reactants of chemical reactions.
+The experiment demonstrates how to balance a chemical equation for a decomposition reaction by observing the reactants and products.
+The balanced equation verifies the conservation of mass during the reaction.
+This principle is essential for understanding stoichiometry and predicting the quantities of reactants and products in chemical reactions.
+Remember to always prioritize safety when conducting chemical experiments.